The Homeowner's Guide to Impact-Resistant Hurricane Windows

 Posted on March 04, 2020 in Hurricane

-What is hurricane glass?
-For those living on the coasts or other areas of the country that may be prone to violent storms, impact-resistant glass can be one way to help protect you and your family from high winds.
-Read on to find out what hurricane glass is, what benefits it provides, and how to select it when replacing your windows to help protect your home from nature’s storms.
+For those living on the coast or other areas of the country that may be prone to violent storms, impact-resistant windows, or hurricane windows, can be one way to help protect you and your family from high winds.
+Read on to find out what impact-resistant windows are, what benefits they provide, and how to select them when replacing your windows to help protect your home from nature’s storms.

-Hurricane glass is made of two separate panes of glass.
+Pella hurricane impact-resistant windows are made with two separate panes of impact-resistant glass.
 The panes are sealed together using a specially-designed interlayer in between the panes of glass.
-While the sheets of glass provide the usual cosmetic, insulation, and easy-cleaning functions that come with normal windows, the interlayer is what adds the extra strength and additional layer of protection.
+While the sheets of glass provide the usual cosmetic, insulation that comes with normal windows, the interlayer is what adds the extra strength and additional layer of protection.

-Beyond shattered windows, impact resistant glass can help protect the overall structural integrity of your home.
+Beyond shattered windows, impact-resistant glass can help protect the overall structural integrity of your home.
 By creating a protective barrier across the surface of the building, strong winds can be prevented from entering and wreaking havoc.
 Apart from shattered glass and destroyed furnishings, hurricane winds that enter the home can lift off the roof and then knock over walls.
-Investing in quality impact-resistant glass is a good option to help prepare your home for a hurricane.
+Investing in a high-quality, impact-resistant glass window is a good option to help prepare your home for a hurricane or other storm.

 Other benefits that come with the installation of new hurricane windows include improved protection against forced entry, as well as not having to spend extra money on storm shutters.
 Increased noise reduction and reduced ultraviolet transmission are other benefits worth mentioning, which will allow you to keep your preferred climate inside while reducing the unwanted noise.

 Look for These Things When Shopping for High-Impact Glass Windows